mandnyc/Alexa-Hackathon-Quick-Starter/README.md

 # Alexa-Hackathon-Quick-Starter
 This get started handout, walks developers through the architecture, basic terminology and steps required to get started quickly.
 By the end of the handout, the developer will have a Hello World application running with the knowledge to enhance it.

-You can find a pdf copy with step-by-step images above.
+You can find the pdf copy with step-by-step images [here](Alexa-Hackathon-Quick-Starter/AlexaHackathonQuickStarterGuide.pdf)

 ##Glossary
 - Alexa/ Alexa service: The cloud-based service that Echo uses which is capable of listening and responding to commands.
 It is being used in different devices. e.g Echo, Tap, smart watches and  even car.